Home » Meatball recipes » Thai turkey meatballs with green curry and peanut sauce

 | |

-turkey meatballs with scallions and rice
+Thai turkey meatballs with green curry and peanut sauce

-Tender, juicy turkey meatballs flavored with green curry, ginger and garlic served with peanut sauce for a delicious midweek meal.
+Thai turkey meatballs are an easy weeknight dinner.
+Tender, juicy, turkey meatballs flavored with green curry, ginger and garlic served with peanut sauce for a delicious midweek meal.
+This 30 minute meal is a little spicy, full of flavor and low effort.

 Thai turkey meatballs with peanut sauce